NormXU/NormXU.github.io/_posts/2023-08-30-compatibility.md

 tags: ["Engineering"]
 ---

+### TL; DR

+- Introduce basic concepts for compatibility evaluation
+- Provide a step-by-step guide to evaluating compatibility among CUDA, GPU, Base Image, and PyTorch.

 The relationship between the CUDA version, GPU architecture, and PyTorch version can be a bit complex but is crucial for the proper functioning of PyTorch-based deep learning tasks on a GPU.

 Suppose you're planning to deploy your awesome service on an **NVIDIA A100-PCIE-40Gb** server with **CUDA 11.2** and **Driver Version 460.32.03**.
-You've built your service using **PyTorch 1.12.1**, and your Docker image is built based on an NVIDIA base image, specifically **nvidia-cuda:10.2-base-ubuntu20.04**.
+You've built your service using **PyTorch 1.12.1**, and your Docker image is built based on an NVIDIA base image, specifically [**nvidia-cuda:10.2-base-ubuntu20.04**](https://hub.docker.com/layers/andrewseidl/nvidia-cuda/10.2-base-ubuntu20.04/images/sha256-3d4e2bbbf5a85247db30cd3cc91ac4695dc0d093a1eead0933e0dbf09845d1b9?context=explore).
 How can you judge whether your service can run smoothly on the machine without iterative attempts?

 To clarify this complicated compatible problem,  let’s take a quick recap of the key terminologies we mentioned above.